MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-print-troubleshooting-reports.md

 ---
-    title: How to Print Troubleshooting Reports
+    title: Dynamics Nav - How to Print Troubleshooting Reports
     description: Several troubleshooting reports are available to assist Microsoft Certified Partners with troubleshooting issues.